rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

 You can create relations and much more in SwiftData, but for RsyncUI there is no need for an advanced datamodel.
 When data is changed, like update timestamp or create a log, the changes are propogated up to the view which initiated the change.
 The data is updated to the database by SwiftData and SwiftUI updates the views on the fly.

-## Sorting  and filter logs - SwiftData vs JSON
+# Sorting  and filter

+Sorting and filter data is slightly different using JSON or SwiftData as storage.
+Below is, as an exsample, of how to sort and filter log records.

+## SwiftData

 Showing logcrecords by task, sorted by Date is done by getting the data by a `@Query` property using a Sortdescriptor.
 The View is *initialized* from the parent view sending in the UUID for the selected task, and a Predicate filter shows logs by UUID and a filter by date.